 Charles Carroll, once famous as the only Catholic signatory of the Declaration of Independence and the last signatory to die, is no longer much in the public consciousness.
 If asked to name a signatory, most people would say “John Hancock,” since he wrote his name in big letters.
 Thomas Jefferson would also come to mind; perhaps also John Adams, Samuel Adams and Ben Franklin, especially for those who watched the John Adams miniseries on HBO a few years back.
 Not that long ago, though, Charles Carroll would also have sprung to mind, and Bradley Birzer’s goal is to, if not restore Carroll, at least clear away some of the dust that has covered his memory.

 That memory is of particular interest now, as our form of government faces turmoil.
 Today, focus on the Founders tends to view the primary structural debate as between Hamiltonians and Jeffersonians—basically, advocates of a strong federal government against those who wanted a weaker federal government.
 Side issues sometimes appear, such as the exact meaning of religious tolerance or the role and purpose of the militia, and the main issue manifests itself in different specifics, such as economic protectionism or federal monetary power.
 But what was the first and really the most important question of all for the Founders, how much democracy the new country should have, is no longer a question that is often addressed.
 The constituency for an emphasis on aristocratic power at the expense of an expansive franchise is pretty small nowadays.
 That’s too bad, because it’s quite obvious now that the nearly pure democracy we have ended up with, as a result of mistakes such as ratifying the Seventeenth Amendment and permitting the illegitimate distortion of the Constitution by the federal judiciary, is leading us over a cliff—as any third-rate thinker in Ancient Greece could have told us it would.
 And of the Founders, Charles Carroll was the main proponent of aristocratic governance in opposition to pure democracy.
-Which is doubtless, at least in part, why his reputation has been eclipsed, while those of partisans of aggressive democracy such as Tom Paine have retained their luster.
+Which is doubtless, at least in part, why his reputation has been eclipsed, while partisans of aggressive democracy such as Tom Paine have retained their luster.

 Birzer, a professor of history at Hillsdale College, is the author of several other books, including the definitive biography of Russell Kirk.
 He is also the author of a short post on his personal blog that never fails to reduce me to tears, about the 2007 death of his daughter Cecilia Rose in childbirth, and his hopes to be reunited with her.
 For some reason, I return to that post when I run across Birzer’s name in other contexts, even though I do not know Birzer and have been spared any such tragedy.
 I think it is because it exemplifies and personalizes my strong belief, following David Bentley Hart, that God does not and will not offer us a final synthesis showing why, for example, Birzer’s daughter had to die to accomplish God’s plans, but instead a renewal of all things.